 Bring a Water Bottle

-I always carry an empty refillable water bottle with me and then fill it up post-security on the way to my gate.
+I always carry an empty refillable water bottle with me on flight days and then fill it up post-security on the way to my gate.
 In many airports now they have filtration/UV systems in place so it tastes as good as that $4 bottle you’d buy at an airport shop.
 You get an unlimited amount and you’re not contributing to the death of our planet.

 You can probably pick up a water bottle for what you’d spend on a couple overpriced disposable ones.
 There are even models from the likes of Vapur that compress down flat when you’re not using them.